fernandoguirao/pvpt-project/www/toni/pivotpoint/wp-content/plugins/groups/readme.txt

 * This is the first public beta release.

 == Upgrade Notice ==

+= 1.3.4 =
+* Please upgrade for WordPress 3.5 compatibility & cosmetics.

+= 1.3.3 =
+* Compatibility update for WordPress 3.5.

 = 1.3.2 =
 * Please update if you are or will be using a localized installation (bug fixes).